 Much of that working capital is borrowed in U.S. dollars from banks.
-But banks’ willingness to lend in U.S. dollars is not unlimited.
+But banks’ willingness to lend in U.S. dollars is not unlimited, as happened in 2019.

 A recent paper by Hyun Song Shin, Head of Research at the London School of Economics and Political Sciences, showed that when the dollar is strengthening as it has been the past eighteen months the willingness of banks to lend in dollars slows.